 Your engine is designed to operate on diesel fuel only.
 Use of any other fuel may result in your engine no longer operating in compliance with applicable emission requirements.
 You are responsible for initiating the warranty process.
-You must present your marine engine to an authorized Yanmar dealer or distributor as soon as a problem exists.
+You are responsible for presenting your marine engine to an authorized Yanmar dealer or distributor as soon as a problem exists.